gesellix/pipeline-with-gradle-and-docker/articles/part4.md

 ## Initial Contract Tester Implementation

-Our first incarnation of a contract tester had cross cutting knowledge about consumer and producer, so that we combined all necessary tasks in one Gradle script.
+Our first iteration of a contract tester had cross cutting knowledge about consumer and producer, so that we combined all necessary tasks in one Gradle script.
 To ease the use of the contract tester, we added two tasks which are considered as entrypoints for the producer's and the consumer's pipelines, respectively.
 Only one of both tasks should be run at a time, with the entrypoints named like:

 * performContracttestsTriggeredBy*Consumer*
 * performContracttestsTriggeredBy*Producer*